vmiholia/CodeBooks/README.md

 4. Submit a pull request describing the enhancement or fix.

 ## License
-This project is proprietary to RapidClaims.
+This project is proprietary to CodeBooks.
 Please contact the repository owner for usage questions or collaboration requests.